Looking for Plat Maps? GO HERE

 Follow the instructions listed and submit your application to this office as soon as possible.
 You are exempt for the time you are on orders in Newport.
 If you retain the plates after you have transferred from the area, you will be responsible for any taxes that have accrued or will accrue once you leave the area.

 Businesses registered in Newport, RI are taxed for the PREVIOUS calendar year, (i.e. 2016 tax bills are for active businesses during the 2015 calendar year).

 You have an active business if you have not properly closed your business by either closing with the Assessor's office in person or by filling out the Close of Business form by mail.

 Submitting a Close of Business form is the ONLY acceptable way of officially closing your business with the City as stated on your application with the Tax Assessor's office when you opened your business.

 We cannot close your account retroactively.
-Example: If you say you closed your business in 2014 but do not file the close of business until 2015 you will be responsible for the tax bill you receive in 2015.
+Example: If you say you closed your business in 2014 but did not file the close of business until 2015, you will be responsible for the tax bill you receive in 2015.